-Enterprise finance teams choose Fintastic as their Workday Adaptive alternative when models slow down, scenarios stop fitting, and their team spends more time maintaining the platform than analyzing the business.
-See how Fintastic compares to Adaptive and why teams are switching.
+Enterprise teams choose Fintastic as their Workday Adaptive alternative when revenue planning still lives in Excel, operational planning is out of reach, and every model change requires consultant support.
+See how Fintastic compares to Adaptive and why teams are making the switch.

 .png)